2022-2023 FALL/SUMMER MONDAY AND SATURDAY POOL LEAGUE RULES

 A team will consist of no more than nine (9) players.
 Teams may decide for themselves which five (5) players will play each week.
-All league players must be legal age of twenty-one (21) to play.
+At least ONE original team member must be present each week.
+All league players must be legal age of twenty-one (21) to play

 Any team not showing up to play for three (3) weeks forfeits all rights to claim prize money.
 A team that does not pay for three (3) weeks will be removed from the league.

-In case of a BYE week or a forfeit week, you can either pay $23.00 for that week ($13.75 for Summer teams), or it will come out of the team’s payback.
-If the team wants ball count for the BYE, a scoresheet with the five (5) team members names must be turned in the SAME WEEK AS THE BYE to receive ball count.
-Late scoresheets will result in NO BALL COUNT for the BYE.
+In case of a BYE or a forfeit week, you are required to pay $23.25 or $23.00 that is due in the envelope ($13.75/$14.00 for Summer teams) or it will come out of the team’s payback.
+If the team wants ball count for the BYE or forfeit, a scoresheet with the five (5) team members names (three (3) team members names for summer) must be turned in the SAME WEEK AS THE BYE or forfeit to receive ball count.
+Late scoresheets will result in NO BALL COUNT for the BYE or forfeit.

 SET UP AND SCORING